‘How many bottles of Lidl champagne can we fit in the van’s fridge?’

 Then I took a very deep breath and booked the ferry.
 As of now we are a rock band on tour, a travelling circus.
 We sail to Spain – yay!
 A mini-cruise! – then turn left and meander our way up western France, visiting various relatives and friends, and catch a ferry from Normandy.
 Working on the theory that both fish and house guests go off after three days, we are not lingering with anyone.
 I don’t want to be a burden.
 Besides, as hippies used to greet old friends: “Brief and deep, man.”

 The whole expedition feels like the sort of thing we did as students or easy-going twentysomethings.
 Now, with an elderly Mercedes Sprinter – not street-cred white, disappointingly, but bland airport-transfer silver – we are regressing to those days again: happy campers, childless chalet-mates, carefree, lightened.
 We even have a tiny fridge that plugs into the cigarette lighter, and are discussing how many bottles of Lidl champagne will fit if we take out the shelves.
-Four codgers fully intent on having fun.
+Four codgers fully intent on having fun in our old Merc (although truth be told, it’d be a good idea to search something like “mercedes leeds” to find a newer model that can reliably get us to Paris and back).

 Unstated but implicit is the fact I’m the weak link.
 My vulnerability could bring everything crashing down.
 I just have to hope that my body stays stable: no blockages, emergencies, infections.
 Hope for the best, prepare for the worst.
 But, oh Lord, that means mountains of stuff.
 And a spare wheelchair.
 The paraphernalia of paralysis.
 Two weeks’ worth of overnight bags, tubes, wipes, gels, gloves, drugs, bed levers, transfer boards … And what if something happens?
 Better take three weeks’.
 I’m not bringing a carer; I’m relying on girlfriends to wash and dress me.
 My GP eases my mind by giving me some antibiotics to carry, just in case I need them.